It won’t bring you quick riches, but smart portfolio diversification is key to steadily building wealth over time.

 - Real estate and commodities – A physical asset like property or precious metals.

-These general asset classes can be broken down further into sub-classes by location, size and industry.
+These general asset classes can be broken down further into sub-classes by location, size, and industry.
+The extent of diversification available these days is almost endless.

 The link between asset allocation and diversification

-Asset allocation is used to diversify your investment portfolio.
+Asset allocation is used to diversify your investment portfolio and as I mentioned above, to manage your risk.

 A diversified portfolio should include a mix of growth and defensive assets: